 The Columbia brand is always reliable for affordable outdoor wear.
 These trail shorts are perfect for a safari in Africa as they provide UPF 50 sun protection and insect repellant.
 Their stretchable fabric makes them ideal for sitting in a safari vehicle for long hours throughout the day.

-Even though these are safari shorts, they are still fashionable enough to wear to dinner and other activities around your safari.
-The best part about these shorts is that even after your African safari experience, you can take them home, and they are perfectly acceptable for trail running, hiking, or running errands around town.
+Even though these are safari shorts, they are still fashionable for dinner and other activities around your safari.
+The best part about these shorts is that even after your African safari experience, you can take them home.
+They are perfectly acceptable for trail running, hiking, or running errands around town.

 Shop Columbia Saturday Trail Shorts